sag47/chewbotkah/README.md

 # Setup for headless testing...

-Install Ubuntu 13.10 (Server or Desktop) in a VirtualBox Virtual Machine.
+Install Ubuntu 14.04 LTS (Server or Desktop) in a VirtualBox Virtual Machine.

 First run `setup.sh` as root.
 Then run `setup.sh` as a normal user.